-MEDICAL STUDENT FAMILY SUPPORT AND HEALTH CARE
+M.D.
+AND PA PROGRAM STUDENT FAMILY SUPPORT AND HEALTH CARE

-Yale School of Medicine provides health insurance for the families of medical students who have children under twenty-six years of age.
-This includes full health care coverage at Yale Health for all medical students and their children (basic as well as hospitalization/specialty care).
+Yale School of Medicine provides health insurance for the families of medical and PA Program students who have children under twenty-six years of age.
+This includes full health care coverage at Yale Health for all medical and PA Program students and their children (basic as well as hospitalization/specialty care).
 A full description of the coverage can be found on the Yale Health website at https://yalehealth.yale.edu and in this bulletin under Health Services in the chapter Yale University Resources and Services.

-Medical students with a child of any age will receive an annual subsidy of \$7,500.
+Medical and PA Progam students with a child of any age will receive an annual subsidy of \$7,500.
 If a student has family coverage through Yale Health that includes spousal coverage, the \$7,500 will automatically be applied toward spousal coverage.
-Otherwise, parents can best decide how to use this funding - for child care, spousal coverage elsewhere, or any other family expense.
+Otherwise, parents can best decide how to use this funding-for child care, spousal coverage elsewhere, or any other family expense.

-Additionally, medical students will receive an annual subsidy of \$2,500 for each additional child under the age of six.
+Additionally, medical and PA Progam students will receive an annual subsidy of \$2,500 for each additional child under the age of six.

 The subsidy is one per family, not one per enrolled student.
-The School of Medicine will prorate the M.D.
-Student Family Support subsidy with a birth or adoption event.
+The School of Medicine will prorate the family support subsidy with a birth or adoption event.

-For information on the possible effects of the subsidy on financial aid awards, contact the Office of Financial Aid at ysmfinaid@yale.edu.
+For information on the possible effects of the subsidy on financial aid offers, contact the Office of Financial Aid at ysmfinaid@yale.edu.